-NH Family Hopes To Thank Amazon Driver For Act Of Kindness Caught On Doorbell Camera
+NH Family Thankful For Amazon Driver's Act Of Kindness Caught On Doorbell Camera

 MERRIMACK, N.H.
-(CBS) – A New Hampshire family is looking to track down an Amazon driver and thank him for an act of kindness that was caught on a doorbell camera.
+(CBS) – A New Hampshire family is thankful for an Amazon driver’s act of kindness that was caught on a doorbell camera.

 Kelly Leary said the wind pulled down an American flag at her home in Merrimack.
-The unidentified Amazon driver put it back up in its rightful place.
+The Amazon driver, who the company has since identified as Brendalis Garcia, put it back up in its rightful place.

 That flag has special meaning to the Leary family.
 It was given to them by Kelly’s husband’s uncle, who has since died.